 - One-quarter of CO2 emissions worldwide originate from transport: around 75% of this is from road vehicles

-- Each car churns out 423 g of CO2 per mile per year.
+- Each passenger vehicle churns out an average of 400 g of CO2 per mile per year.
 Walking doesn’t

 - Heading out on foot for 1.5 miles (2.4 km) rather than going by car cuts greenhouse gas releases by 75%

 - Pulling on your trainers once a week can slash 25% of an individual’s CO2 transport-based emissions.